wsingleton/191216-java-usf/README.md

 ## Benefits

-+ Medical and vision insurance sign up is available on the 1st of the month following 60 days of employment (starting from Orientation Day)
++ Medical, vision, and dental insurance sign up is available on the 1st of the month following 60 days of employment (starting from Orientation Day)

-+ Dental, life, and disability insurance sign up is available on the 1st of the month following 180 days of employment (starting from Orientation Day)
++ Life and disability insurance sign up is available on the 1st of the month following 180 days of employment (starting from Orientation Day)

 + Commuter benefits for those who use mass transit